 Let P(x1, y1) and Q(x2, y2) be the coordinates of two points on the coordinate plane.

-Draw two lines parallel to both x-axis and y-axis (as shown in the figure) through P and Q.
+Draw two lines parallel to both the x-axis and y-axis (as shown in the figure) through P and Q.

 The parallel line through P will meet the perpendicular drawn to the x-axis from Q at T.